-701-7.49(17A) Prehearing conference.
-Upon the motion of the presiding officer, or upon the written request of a party, the presiding officer shall direct the parties to appear at a specified time and place before the presiding officer for a prehearing conference to consider:

-1. The possibility or desirability of waiving any provisions of the Act relating to contested case proceedings by written stipulation representing an informed mutual consent;

-- 2. The necessity or desirability of setting a new date for hearing; - 3.
-The simplification of issues; - 4.
-The necessity or desirability of amending the pleadings either for the purpose of clarification, amplification or limitation; - 5.
-The possibility of agreeing to the admission of facts, documents or records not really controverted, to avoid unnecessary introduction of proof; - 6.
-The procedure at the hearing; - 7.
-Limiting the number of witnesses; - 8.
-The names and identification of witnesses and the facts each party will attempt to prove at the hearing; - 9.
-Conduct or schedule of discovery; and - 10.
-Such other matters as may aid, expedite or simplify in the disposition of the proceeding.
+- 7.16(1) Upon the motion of the presiding officer, or upon the written request of a party, the presiding officer shall direct the parties to appear at a specified time and place before the presiding officer for a prehearing conference to consider: - a.
+The possibility or desirability of waiving any provisions of the Act relating to contested case proceedings by written stipulation representing an informed mutual consent; - b.
+The necessity or desirability of setting a new date for hearing; - c.
+The simplification of issues; - d.
+The necessity or desirability of amending the pleadings either for the purpose of clarification, amplification or limitation; - e.
+The possibility of agreeing to the admission of facts, documents or records not controverted, to avoid unnecessary introduction of proof; - f.
+The procedure at the hearing: - g.
+Limiting the number of witnesses; - h.
+The names and identification of witnesses and the facts each party will attempt to prove at the hearing;

-Any action taken at the prehearing conference shall be recorded in an appropriate order, unless the parties enter upon a written stipulation as to such matters or agree to a statement thereof made on the record by the presiding officer.

-When an order is issued at the termination of the prehearing conference, a reasonable time shall be allowed to the parties to present objections on the grounds that it does not fully or correctly embody the agreements at such conference.
-Thereafter, the terms of the order or modification thereof shall determine the subsequent course of the proceedings relative to matters it includes, unless modified to prevent manifest injustice.

-If either party to the contested case proceeding fails to appear at the prehearing conference, fails to request a continuance, or fails to submit evidence or arguments which the party wishes to be considered in lieu of appearance, the opposing party may move for dismissal.
-The motion shall be made in accordance with subrule 7.50(4).
+- i.
+Conduct or schedule of discovery; and - j.
+Such other matters as may aid, expedite or simplify the disposition of the proceeding. - 7.16(2) Any action taken at the prehearing conference shall be recorded in an appropriate order, unless the parties enter upon a written stipulation as to such matters or agree to a statement thereof made on the record by the presiding officer. - 7.16(3) When an order is issued at the termination of the prehearing conference, a reasonable time shall be allowed for the parties to present objections on the grounds that the order does not fully or correctly embody the agreements at such conference.
+Thereafter, the terms of the order or modification thereof shall determine the subsequent course of the proceedings relative to matters the order includes, unless modified to prevent manifest injustice. - 7.16(4) If either party to the contested case proceeding fails to appear at the prehearing conference, fails to request a continuance, or fails to submit evidence or arguments which the party wishes to be considered in lieu of appearance, the opposing party may move for dismissal.
+The motion shall be made in accordance with subrule 7.17(5).

 This rule is intended to implement Iowa Code section 17A.12.
+[ARC 0251C, IAB 8/8/12, effective 9/12/12]